abidnazirisami/abidnazirisami.github.io/index.markdown

 ---
 <h1>About me</h1>

 I am M M Abid Naziri, also known as Molla Mohammad Abid Naziri.
-Currently, I am a first year Ph.D. student in Computer Science at North Carolina State University (NCSU).
+Currently, I am a second year Ph.D. student in Computer Science at North Carolina State University (NCSU).
 I am working with Autonomous Driving Systems (ADS), specifically on generating complex scenarios to test these systems.
 I completed my undergraduate degree in Computer Science and Engineering from University of Dhaka in 2018.
 After graduating, I worked as a Senior Software Engineer at [Enosis Solutions](https://www.enosisbd.com/).
 I used to work with several desktop applications written primarily in `Delphi`, with other desktop applications and web apps involving technologies like `ASP.NET Core`, `React JS` etc.

+Currently, my area of research is complex test case generation for Autonomous Driving Systems using high-fidelity simulators.
+I am working with [Dr. Marcelo D'Amorim](https://damorim.github.io/), an excellent researcher in the area of Software Engineering and Software Testing.